Pooja-Ban/Portfolio/README.md

 ## 🎯 About Me

-I'm a second-year diploma student in Computer Engineering at Government Polytechnic Pune.
+I'm a Third-year diploma student in Computer Engineering at Government Polytechnic Pune.
 I am passionate about web development and always eager to learn and grow.

 ---